haonanwang411/hwang2981.github.io/_pages/about.md

 Prior to JHU, I received my B.S. degree in Information and Computer Science, and Mathematics from the [Liaoning Technology University](https://en.lntu.edu.cn/).

-During my undergrad study, I spent two years at [Knowledge Computation Group@HKUST](https://github.com/HKUST-KnowComp), where I was advised by [Yangqiu Song](https://www.cse.ust.hk/~yqsong/).
-I was also a research intern at CLSP, JHU supervised by Benjamin Van Durme.